RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

         An operation is issued to the memory.
         Then the store buffer is checked to see if there is a pending store to the same address.

+  Miss handling status registers (MHSR's)

+  MHSR is used to track the status of outstanding cache misses, and allow multiple requests to the memory hierarchy to be overlapped.

+    ① Tracking Cache Miss Requests
+    The Miss Handling Status Register (MHSR) stores the status of ongoing cache miss requests.

+    ② Preventing Requests requiring same data address Prevents requests for the same data address.
+      i.e. if one instruction requests a specific memory address and another instruction requests the same data, the second request waits until the initial request is completed.

+    ③ Supporting Parallel Processing of Other Requests Enables the execution of other instructions while handling a cache miss.
+      Through the MHSR, requests unrelated to the data being awaited can be processed in parallel.
+      This ensures the processor continues operating without stalling.

+    ④ Notifying Waiting Instructions
+      When the requested data becomes ready, the waiting instructions are notified, allowing them to resume execution.